 issued from: Q.-c Chen & S.-z.
 Zhang in Studia Marina Sinica, 1965, 7.
 [Pl.53, 6-11].
-Female (from Aoy, Formosa Strait): 6, habitus (dorsal); 7, idem (lateral right side); 8, P5 (anterior).
-Nota: Head and 1st thoracic segment separate, 4th and 5th fused.
-Postero-lateral angles of last thoracic segment protuberant and symmetrical.
-Urosome 3-segmented.
-Anal segment asymmetrical, its upper right side with a triangular process.
+Female (from Amoy, Formosa Strait): 6, habitus (dorsal); 7, idem (lateral right side); 8, P5 (anterior).
+Nota: Head and 1st thoracic segment separate, 4th and 5th fused. - Postero-lateral angles of last thoracic segment protuberant and symmetrical. - Urosome 3-segmented. - Anal segment longer than preceding segment, asymmetrical, its upper right side with a triangular process.
 Furcal rami large, 4 times as long as wide, right furcal seta longer than the left.
 P5 not very symmetrical (left longer than right), inner margin of both legs with bristles.

 issued from : S. Ohtsuka, Y.H.
 Yoon & Y. Endo in The J. Oceanol.
 Soc.
 Korea, 1992, 27 (2). [p.116, Fig.3].
 Female: A, A1; B, Mx1; C, Mx2; D, Mxp; E, P1.
 Nota: Mx1 with basis, endopod and exopod completely absent; praecoxal arthrite stout, with 12 plumose setae and 1 minute setule (indicated by arrowhead); coxal endite with 3 stout, spinulose setae terminally.
 Mx2 with proximal and distal endites of praecoxa and coxa having 1, 2, 1 and 3 setae, respectively; basal endite with 1 developed and 2 minute setae; endopod with setal formula 1, 2, 2, 2 (1 seta on 2nd segment rudimentary).
 Mxp with setal formula on praecoxal and coxal endites: 0, 2, 2, 1; basis unarmed; endopod 1-segmented with 3 inner plumose setae and 1 outer seta.